Jakub's tech blog

 Compilation speed is really important.
 If you hit build and it takes so long it pulls you out of the flow and you start scrolling twitter, that’s a problem.

 So what can we do to compile Odin programs faster?
-Here I’ll try to explain some ways of debugging Odin compile times and ways to improve them.
+Here I’ll try to explain some ways of troubleshooting Odin compile times and ways to improve them.

 TL;DR